elad2412/the-new-css-reset/README.md

 # The New CSS Reset
-This new CSS reset is using the new CSS reset powers we got with the new global CSS reset keywords, ‘unset’ and ‘revert’ keywords, and with the new property of ‘all’ which can reset all properties combined.
+This new CSS reset is using the new CSS features lek:
+- The global CSS reset keywords, ‘unset’ and ‘revert’ keywords
+- The new property of ‘all’ which can reset all properties combined.
+- The :where() pseudo-class to rmeove specfity.
+- The :not() pseudo-class with multi arguments

+## Browser Support
+All evergreen browsers (except Samsung Internet browser version 14, will be support in the next version)